Paul I of Russia: Early years

-Paul was taken almost immediately after birth from his mother by the Empress Elizabeth, whose overwhelming attention may have done him more harm than good.
-Once Catherine had done her duty in providing an heir to the throne, Elizabeth had no more use for her and Paul was taken from his mother at birth and allowed to see her only during very limited moments.
-In all events, the Russian Imperial court, first of Elizabeth and then of Catherine, was not an ideal home for a lonely, needy and often sickly boy.
-As a boy, he was reported to be intelligent and good-looking.
+Paul was taken almost immediately after birth by the Empress Elizabeth, and had limited contact with his mother.
+As a boy, he was reported to be intelligent and good-looking, but sickly.
 His pug-nosed facial features in later life are attributed to an attack of typhus, from which he suffered in 1771.
 Paul was put in the charge of a trustworthy governor, Nikita Ivanovich Panin, and of competent tutors.
 Panin's nephew went on to become one of Paul's assassins.
 One of Paul's tutors, Poroshin, complained that he was "always in a hurry", acting and speaking without reflection.